feinorgh/cdda-recoil-model/README.md

 * The mass of the firearm

-There's also a set of factors which may affect _felt_ recoil, which is more difficult to calculae reliably, but which can be estimated:
+There's also a set of factors which may affect _felt_ recoil, which is more difficult to calculate reliably, but which can be estimated:

 * Muzzle brake effect
 * Method of operation (action) of the firearm (blowback, various gas operations)